 Ahhhh, (insert loud girly squeak here.)
 How cute are these roasted stuffing stuffed honeynut squash!
 I found huneynut quash at Trader Joe’s a few weeks ago and I am completely obsessed.
 They taste amazing and cook up quickly but mostly I just love the little teeny tiny one-person serving size they come in.
 It’s like having an adorable squishy baby squash.
 Anyway…

 None of us here are big fans of sweet squash.
 And I honestly can’t even fathom how the whole brown-sugar marshmallow-topped sweet potato and squash phenomenon even started.
 But then I’m the kind of girl that will eat pretzels over chocolate any day hands down so maybe that explains it.
 But this roasted stuffing stuffed honeynut squash recipe really hits the spot.
 Especially on cold fall nights.
+Or if you’re especially lucky or have prudently squirreled some away all winter, it hits the spot on cool spring night s too.
 It goes especially well with white cheddar mac and cheese.
 And I’m willing to bet that even if you are the type of girl who chooses chocolate every time and loves marshmallows on squash, you’ll still think this recipe is pretty good.
 ‘Cause basically, it is.

 Stuffing Stuffed Huneynut Squash